dmcphillips13/word-count-challenge/README.md

 ### Executing program

-In the project directory, you can run:

-# `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- In the project directory, run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-You can also view a deployed version on Heroku [here](https://word-count-challenge.herokuapp.com/).
+- You can also view a deployed version on Heroku [here](https://word-count-challenge.herokuapp.com/)

 ## Authors